Raffaello

 D'Andrea

-I’ve worked as a sous-chef, engineer, professor, artist, CTO, and CEO, and I’ve founded multiple organizations and endeavors along the way.
-Though I value self-reliance, I often lead teams, aiming to set an example as we work together toward shared goals.
+Over the years, I’ve been a sous-chef, engineer, teacher, researcher, artist, CTO, CEO, and founder of multiple organizations.
+I value self-reliance, but I often work in teams—leading by example as we pursue ambitious, shared goals.

-Replication thrives on robustness, reliability, and avoiding complexity.
-For me, these are not just guiding principles; they are the result of my pursuit of order and permanence—a pursuit that fuels my fascination with dynamics, the passage of time, and the second law of thermodynamics.
+Replication thrives on robustness, reliability, and elegance over complexity.
+For me, these are not just outcomes but guiding principles—rooted in my pursuit of order and permanence.
+That pursuit fuels my fascination with dynamics, time, and the second law of thermodynamics.

-I’m an optimist, though not a techno-optimist.
-I believe in people and their capacity to overcome any challenge, with technology serving as a powerful tool to improve the human condition.
+I’m an optimist—though not a techno-optimist.
+I believe in people, in our ability to overcome any challenge, and in technology’s power to improve the human condition.

 August 2024, Churfirsten